ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/groot_tutorials/index.md

 [Writing a New Behavior Tree Plugin][writing-a-new-behavior-tree-plugin] offers a well written example of creating a simple `Action` node if creating new BT nodes is of interest.
 This tutorial will focus solely on launching Groot, visualizing a Behavior Tree, and modifying that tree for a given customization, assuming a library of BT nodes.
 Luckily, Nav2 provides a robust number of BT nodes for your use out of the box, enumerated in [Navigation Plugins][navigation-plugins].

 A BT configuration file in BehaviorTree.CPP is an XML file.
 This is used to dynamically load the BT node plugins at run-time from the appropriate libraries mapped to their names.
 The XML format is defined [in detail here](https://www.behaviortree.dev/docs/learn-the-basics/xml_format/).
 Therefore, Groot needs to have a list of nodes it has access to and important metadata about them like their type and ports (or parameters).
-We refer to this as the “palette” of nodes later in the tutorial.
+We refer to this as the "palette" of nodes later in the tutorial.

 In the video above you can see Groot side-by-side with RViz and a test platform 100% equipped with ROS-enabled hardware from SIEMENS.